Run, Run, Run

 No answer.

-She stumbled toward the school.
+She pushed herself up, her palms scraping against broken glass, and stumbled toward the school.

 Then—she gasped.